rngoodman/ShortSeeker/README.md

 - You have the `fastq.gz` files you want to assemble in your current directory (a simple `ls` command will confirm this)
 - You have a `samples.txt` file which contains sample names which are identical to your `fastq.gz` files before the `_1.fastq.gz` and `_2.fastq.gz`
 - You have cloned the ShortSeeker repository (see above)
-- You have snakemake installed and accessable (type `snakemake` and check it’s there)
+- You have snakemake installed and accessible (type `snakemake` and check it’s there)

 If you have all these things continue ahead.